Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-troubleshooting-ssh.md

 git push scalingo main
 ```

-If the branch named `master` or `main` does not exist you need to create one:
+If the branch named `master` or `main` does not exist, you need to create one:
 ```bash
 git checkout -B master
 # OR
 git checkout -B main
 ```

-If you are using another branch name than `master` or `main` branches you can
+If you are using another branch name than `master` or `main` branches, you can
 use one of the following commands to push your branch:
 ```bash
 git push scalingo mybranch:master